 We follow \cite{ding2021resrep} to set the compression training schedule of CDCP.
-To verify that the pruning performance of our CDCP is not sensitive to different compression schedules, we conduct experiments on DeiT-Tiny to analyze the effects of the warmup epochs and interval iterations for the reconstruction of $P$.
+To verify that the pruning performance of our CDCP is not sensitive to different compression schedules, we conduct experiments on DeiT-Tiny to analyze the effects of the epoch for starting increasing $r_{target}$ and interval iterations for the reconstruction of $P$.
 As shown in \Cref{tab:warmup} and \Cref{tab:interval}, we can see that they do not make significant differences, indicating the robustness of CDCP.
-These results well demonstrate the effectiveness of our method is general and not limited by specific schedules.
+Therefore, the effectiveness of our method is general and not limited by specific schedules.

-\subsubsection{Different fine-tuning epochs for CAIT}
+\subsubsection{Different Fine-tuning Epochs for CAIT}

 To investigate the performance of different fine-tuning epochs of our CAIT, we conduct experiments on DeiT-Small.
 As shown in \Cref{tab:epochs}, due to introducing parameters for extra optimization, our method benefits more from longer fine-tuning epochs, and results in a high performance upper bound.
 Specifically, our CAIT-150e and CAIT-300e enjoys a 2.0$\times$ inference speedup with no or little accuracy drops.
-These results well demonstrate the superiority and effectiveness of our CAIT.

-\subsubsection{Parameter distribution of pruned models}
+\subsubsection{Parameter Distribution of Pruned Models}

-Here, we visualize the parameter distribution of pruned DeiT-Tiny, DeiT-Small and DeiT-Base. \Cref{fig:pruned} presents the saved ratios of channels in each block.
+We visualize the parameter distribution of pruned DeiT-Tiny, DeiT-Small and DeiT-Base. \Cref{fig:pruned} presents the saved ratios of channels in each block.
 It reveals that middle and deep blocks tend to retain more channels than shallow blocks, which is consistent with observations in prior works~\cite{wang2022vtc,zheng2022savit}.
 This phenomenon may be attributed to the fact that middle and deep blocks incorporate more global context and thus capture more complex visual representations.
 Furthermore, it may provide some insight towards the construction of efficient ViTs.
-For example, we can maintain narrower channels in the shallow blocks of ViTs.
+For example, we can maintain narrower channels in shallow blocks of ViTs.

-\subsubsection{Visualization of consistencies}
+\subsubsection{Visualization of Consistencies}